ThomasDev-de/php-mysql-translation/README.md

 ```php
 Translate::setPDO($myPDO);
 ```
-- Otherwise take a look at the getPDO function in the Translate.php class and build your PDO object there.
+- Otherwise, take a look at the getPDO function in the Translate.php class and build your PDO object there.
 ```php
 private static function getPDO(): ?PDO
 {